-Us: People of all ages, all backgrounds, and from neighborhoods across DC, who are committed to building community and letting the agricultural, culinary, and artistic talents of District residents shine.
+Us: People of all ages, all backgrounds, and neighborhoods across DC, who are committed to building community and letting the agricultural, culinary and artistic talents of District residents shine.
 Respectful of tradition but open to new ideas.
 Consensus-seeking and collaboration-loving, but comfortable leading people and projects in a self-supervised environment.

 - Write content for our social media accounts, website, and newsletter